tri2820/allbase/README.md

 ## Proudly Open Source

-AllBase is an open-source project.
+Imply is an open-source project.
 We value contributions and feedback.
 Join our community and help us shape the future of collaborative work!

 ## Support

-For any questions or support, please feel free to reach out via **vantri@duck.com**.
+For any questions or support, please feel free to reach out via **support@imply.app**.